 Where does this activity fit in the grand scheme of things?
 This is like asking where the heart fits in the grand scheme of the body – leads are the lifeblood of every business.
 Without leads, there are no customers and without customers, it’s game over.

 The answer to this question varied depending on who we asked.
 When asked what the biggest sources of leads were, Chief Marketer’s research showed that the biggest source of leads across businesses was e-mail.
 On the other hand, Hubspot’s research found that the highest source of leads was a mysterious ‘Other’ which they defined as a culmination of consistent marketing efforts, and an organic mashup of all kinds of activities, behaviours and efforts.

 In other words, ‘everything’.

-So rather than focus on the arbitrary, let’s look at 5 b2b sales lead generation hacks that work in 2019.
+So rather than focus on the arbitrary, let’s look at 5 b2b sales lead generation hacks.

 To do this right, you will need to start by creating an attractive offer, as this is what will capture the attention of your audience.

 A good offer should be something perceived to be of such high value to your target audience, that they are willing to exchange working e-mail addresses for it.
 How can you tell what your audience will value?
 Research.
 Visit discussion groups to identify what resources your target audience seems to be asking for over and over again.
 Examples of high-value resources include eBooks, webinars (including archived), guides, templates, coupons, new industry research, exclusive industry research, etc.